 NMAC’s formal mission is to leads with race to urgently fight for health equity and racial justice to end the HIV epidemic in America.

-NMAC represents a coalition of 3,000 faith based and community based organizations as well as AIDS Service organizations advocating and delivering HIV/AIDS services in communities of color nationwide.
+NMAC represents a coalition of 3,000 faith based and community based organizations as well as HIV Service organizations advocating and delivering HIV services in communities of color nationwide.
 Since 1987, NMAC has developed leadership in communities of color through a variety of public policy education programs, national conferences, research programs, capacity building, technical assistance and trainings, and digital and electronic resource materials.

 NMAC’s mission is supported by strong programmatic divisions that are all dedicated to fostering leadership within communities of color to end the HIV/AIDS epidemic.
 These divisions include:

-Through Conferences’ work, NMAC facilitates various national conferences and meetings that bring together the most prominent leaders in the HIV/AIDS community.
-Conferences also organizes the U.S. Conference on AIDS (USCA), the largest AIDS-related gathering in the country.
+Through Conferences’ work, NMAC facilitates various national conferences and meetings that bring together the most prominent leaders in the HIV community.
+NMAC’s Conferences Division also organizes the U.S. Conference on AIDS (USCA), the largest HIV-related gathering in the country.

-Over 3,000 workers representing all fronts of the HIV/AIDS epidemic—from case managers and physicians, to public health workers and advocates, people living with HIV/AIDS (PLWHAs) and policymakers—come together to build national support networks, exchange the latest information and learn cutting-edge tools to end this epidemic.
+Over 3,000 workers representing all fronts of the HIV epidemic—from case managers and physicians, to public health workers and advocates, people living with HIV/AIDS (PLWHAs) and policymakers—come together to build national support networks, exchange the latest information and learn cutting-edge tools to end this epidemic.